tupol/spark-catalyst-study/docs/catalyst-transport.md

 ## Rationale

-One of the challenges that developers face today in the world of big data machine learning applications is passing the algorithm description around so that it can be ran on independent platforms.
+One of the challenges that developers face today in the world of big data machine learning applications is passing the computation logic or computation description around so that it can be used on independent platforms.
 We will be exploring two main approaches:

 1. [Catalyst Generated Java Code](#catalyst-generated-java-code)